vmware/terraform-provider-vra/website/docs/r/vra_deployment.html.markdown

 * `name` - (Required) A human-friendly name used as an identifier in APIs that support this option.

+* `org_id` - (Optional) The ID of the organization this deployment belongs to.

+* `owner` - (Optional) The user this deployment belongs to.
+At create, the owner is ignored but is used to update during next apply.

 * `project_id` - (Required) The id of the project this entity belongs to.